A second-order Magnus-type integrator for evolution equations with delay: Autonomous and nonautonomous evolution equations

 \section{Autonomous and nonautonomous evolution equations}

 In this section we introduce the notions necessary to understand the Magnus integrator and our approach to the error bounds.
 Throughout we shall assume that $X$ is a Banach space.
-Our main references are Engel and Nagel \cite{Engel-Nagel} and Nickel \cite{Nickel}.
+Our main references are \citet{Engel-Nagel} and \citet{Nickel}.

 \begin{definition} A family $(\ee^{tA})_{t\ge 0}\subset \Ell(X)$ of bounded linear operators on $X$ is said to be a strongly continuous semigroup generated by the linear, closed, and densely defined operator $(A,D(A))$ if the following holds: \begin{enumI} \item $\ee^{0A}=\Id$, the identity operator in $X$, \item $\ee^{(t+s)A}=\ee^{tA}\ee^{sA}$ for all $t,s\ge 0$, \item the function $[0,\infty)\ni t\mapsto \ee^{tA}v$ is continuous for all $v\in X$, \item there exists $\lim\limits_{t\to 0+}\tfrac 1t(\ee^{tA}v-v)=Av$ for all $v\in D(A)$. \end{enumI} \end{definition} This strongly continuous semigroup describes the solution to the Abstract Cauchy Problem